kirillciro/demo-repo/README.md

-# My First GitHub Project
+# My first repository OK

 This is my first GitHub project.